loggi/redis-schematics/README.rst

 You can use the classmethods ``match_for_pk(pk)`` or ``match_for_values(**Kwargs)`` or just simply ``match(**kwargs)`` to let us choose which one.
 Notice that the performance from both methods is a lot different, so you may avoid matching for values on high performance environments.
+You may also use refresh to reload an object from storage if it has been modified.

 .. code-block:: python